ararag/Read-WRMSystems/README.md

      -Kuusamon energia- ja vesiosuuskunta: $baseUrl/kuusamonevo/login\
      -Vihtasillan vesihuolto-osuuskunta: $baseUrl/vsvho/login\
      -Pudasjärven Vesiosuuskunta: $baseUrl/pudasjarvenvesiosuuskunta/login\
 2) The E-mail and password to log on to the service.
-Put these in the $email and $password variables.\
+Put these in the $email and $password variables.
+If your provider uses customer number and water meter number, please refer to the note below.\
 3) The serial number of your water meter.
 This can be found on the front page once you have logged on to the service with a web browser.\

 # NOTE